ZM-0/Regex-Engine/README.md

 # RegexEngine

-A basic Java regular expression engine.
+A Java regular expression engine.

 ## Stages

 The engine works in the following stages:

-1. Use recursive-descent parsing to validate that the regex is valid
+1. Use recursive-descent parsing to validate that the regex is valid.
+2. Preprocess the regex to add implicit concatenation operators.
-2. Use the shunting-yard algorithm to convert the regex from infix to postfix notation
+3. Use the shunting-yard algorithm to convert the regex from infix to postfix notation.
-3. Use Thompson's construction to build an epsilon-NFA from the postfix regex
+4. Use Thompson's construction to build an epsilon-NFA from the postfix regex.
-4. Use Thompson's algorithm to traverse the NFA for matching
+5. Use Thompson's algorithm to traverse the NFA for matching.

-TODO: Add implicit concatenation operators before shunting-yard

 ## Regex Grammar

+The grammar for the regex language is shown below.
+This is a regex supports basic features.

 ```
 regex = expression